Moving to Australia from New Zealand?

 The Economy

-Melbourne is Australia’s fastest-growing city, with predictions it will soon be the largest.
+Melbourne is Australia’s fastest-growing city, and it is predicted to soon be the largest.
 It needs the skills of 35,000 new people from overseas each year to work in its growing economy.
-A number of global businesses are setting up headquarters within the city’s bustling economy and there are jobs aplenty.
+A number of global businesses are setting up headquarters within the city’s bustling economy, and there are jobs aplenty.
 It’s also Australia’s tech capital.

 Melbourne’s Pros: